oracle/truffleruby/doc/contributor/testing.md

 ### Ecosystem tests

-Ecosystem tests test applications of capstone Ruby projects such as Rails.
+Ecosystem tests test applications of key Ruby projects such as Rails.

 Ecosystem tests are in `test/truffle/ecosystem`.

 Run ecosystem tests with `jt test ecosystem`.
-You will need something called the *gem test pack* which, because we do not want to distribute gems, is not publicly available.

 ### Gem tests